TheRealKaup/KTech/documentation/quickstart.md

 ### `Layer`

-Layers are desigend to be loaded together.
+Layers are designed to be loaded together.
 Layers contain a list of their objects.

 When you render a map, it will render all of the layers in it, in the order they where added to the map.
 Meaning, textures in the first layer will be rendered first, and textures in the second layer will be rendered on top.